Larbert: History

+Origins

 The origins of the name Larbert are uncertain.
 Historically, the name was variously written as Lairbert scheills or Laithbert scheills which signifies the scheills, or huts, of a man named Lairbert or Laithbert.

-Historians believe that the origin of Larbert dates back to the Dark Ages when Scotland was beginning to emerge as a nation.
+Historians believe that the origin of Larbert dates back to the Middle Ages when Scotland was beginning to emerge as a nation.
 The area in which Larbert lies was heavily forested at this time.

 The lands to the south of Larbert and Camelon, in the area traversed by the Antonine Wall, were strategically important to the Romans.
 The crossing point on the River Carron at Larbert was an important transportation route for the Romans on the road they constructed from Watling Lodge on the Antonine Wall to Stirling.
 Early Ordnance Survey maps showed Larbert located on an old Roman Road between Camelon and Stirling, with the site of a Roman camp close by.
 An early Christian community, with a chapel, is believed to have existed close to the crossing point on the Carron around 1160.

+18th century

 By the 1750s, Larbert constituted a small settlement on the main road between Falkirk and Stirling, which was turnpiked by an Act of Parliament in 1752.
 At this time, Larbert had at three mills powered by water from the nearby River Carron.
 These mills shut down in the 1980s and since then salmon and sea trout have returned in good numbers.
 The surrounding population, largely scattered, engaged in agriculture and took part in the important Falkirk Tryst (cattle market) held annually in nearby Stenhousemuir.
 In the 1950s, archaeological excavations to the north of present-day Larbert uncovered remains of a substantial pottery works with eight kilns dating from the 15th or 16th centuries (Hall and Hunter 2001).

 Larbert's later growth is tied to the industrial development in the village itself as well as the wider parish.
 The pivotal event was the opening of the Carron Iron Works to the east of Stenhousemuir, in 1759, which produced a range of cast-iron goods and the Carronade, a naval cannon.
 The development of the iron works shifted the centre of the parish eastwards as people moved to closer to the Carron Ironworks for employment.